01-02 - Foundations - Dig Foundation

 Do fine adjustment of the positions of the string screws in the batterboard top edges to gradually increment until you have the hypotenuses the same length.

 Realistically some adjustment will be needed to ensure you have perfect 90 degree angles and you also have exactly the required width and length for the outer footing rectangle.
 Keep iterating until these requirements have been accurately met.
 Draw a trapezoid on a piece of paper and note down the lengths of all the sides and both diagonals for each iteration you do, because it is easy to get confused about which direction to move the strings and by how much.
-Again you will likely need someone to accurately hold the other end of the tape measure because you cannot hook the tape measure onto the strings without pulling the location of the string crossover point.
 Every time you move the screw that the string is hooked on to, try to use it as an opportunity to get the string just a little tighter.

 Accuracy is very important